 Source: Insurance Institute for Highway Safety 2001

 With more roundabouts being installed in Michigan, drivers must also know how to navigate them during an emergency.
-The law requires that vehicles get out of a roundabout quickly when an emergency vehicle approaches.
-Press Release
+The Emergency Vehicle Law requires that vehicles get out of a roundabout quickly when an emergency vehicle approaches.